The shot library stores all shots of the current project. Users can view, manage, and recall their shots in the shot

-The right panel besides the shot library has three tabs: One for the shot details, one for look presets, and one for the history.
+The right panel besides the shot library has three tabs: One for the shot info, one for look presets, and one for the history.

-The Shot Info shows detailed information about the currently selected shot and a preview image.
+The Info tab shows detailed information about the currently selected shot and a preview image.
 You can resize the preview image by resizing the right panel.
 You can also edit metadata field of the selected shot or multiple selected shots.
 A search bar on the top lets you filter the displayed fields and metadata.

 Importing Reference Images and Reference Movies

 When building a new look it can be beneficial to import a reference image or reference movie in order to compare color, lightning and exposure with the current grade:

 - Import images and movies by choosing “Import Media…” from the “File” menu and selecting one or multiple files.

 - Import a still image from a movie file also by choosing “Import Sill From movie…” from the “File” menu.
 A pop-up window lets you playback and scrub through the selected movie and lets you set the position of the still image.

 Note: The original movie file will be copied into Livegrade’s recordings folder.
 Depending on the file size this might take a while.
 Imported reference media will show up in the shot library as soon as the copy process is done.